Intermesh/groupoffice-docs/using/bookmarks.rst

 When adding a new bookmark, you need to enter a full URL.
 Having done that, further information for that bookmark will be filled from the website metadata if available.

-.. tip:: You can render a bookmark as a module in Group-Office.
+.. tip:: You can render a bookmark as a module in GroupOffice.
 The title of the bookmark will appear as a clickable tab in the main panel.